Polynomials with core entropy zero: Maps in have core entropy zero

 \subsection{Pointed simplicial tuning}

-In \cite{L21a}, we introduce a notion of {\em pointed iterated simplicial Hubbard trees}.
+We use a notion of {\em pointed iterated simplicial Hubbard trees} which was introduced in \cite{L21a}.
 We define a {\em pointed Hubbard tree} $(\mathcal{T}_f, p)$ as a Hubbard tree $\mathcal{T}_f$ together with a fixed point $p \in \mathcal{T}_f$.
-Intuitively, this fixed point keeps track of where the attracting fixed point goes.
+Intuitively, this fixed point keeps track of where the attracting fixed point goes to.